American Rescue Plan (ARP/HEERF III Grant)

 Q. Who is eligible for funding under this program?

-What expenses are covered under the CRRSAA/HEERF II funding?
+Q. What expenses are covered under the ARP/HEERF III funding?

 The following expenses can be considered for grant assistance if they were incurred in “direct relation to the disruption of campus operations due to the Coronavirus.”